bbaserdem/Archlinux_Metadistribution/matlab/README.md

 ## Modules

 Matlab comes with a [lot of products](https://www.mathworks.com/products.html).
-Most are not needed.
+Most are not needed; check PKGBUILD to pick and choose appropriately.
-The installer will have a